Lat 14°16′46″S Long 170°42′02″W Tafuna Airfield is located south of Pago Pago on Tutuila Island. Known as Tafuna, Tutuila or Pago Pago Airfield.

-Built by the US Navy as part of U.S. Naval Station Tutuila - Samoa Defense Group Area construction began prewar.
-Two runways were completed on March 17, 1942.
-Later, airfield facilities included a large maintenance hanger.
+Built by the U. S. Navy (USN) as part of U.S. Naval Station Tutuila - Samoa Defense Group Area with construction began prior to the Pacific War.
+By March 17, 1942 the two runways were completed.
+Later, facilities included a large maintenance hanger were added to the airfield.

 Units based at Tutuila / Tafuna / Pago Pago